thosgood/this-weeks-finds/markdown/101-151/week147.md

                    /   /       \
                   .   .         .

-This may seem like an excessively detailed \"picture proof\" that 1+2 indeed equals 2+1, perhaps suitable for not-too-bright kindergarteners.
+This may seem like an excessively detailed "picture proof" that 1+2 indeed equals 2+1, perhaps suitable for not-too-bright kindergarteners.
-But in fact it\'s just a hop, skip and a jump from here to heavy-duty stuff like the homotopy groups of spheres.
-I sketched how this works in
-\"[week102](week102.html)\" so I won\'t do so again here.
+But in fact it's just a hop, skip and a jump from here to heavy-duty stuff like the homotopy groups of spheres.
+I sketched how this works in "[week102](week102.html)" so I won't do so again here.
 The point is, after we categorify, elementary math turns out to be pretty powerful!

-Now, let me make this idea of \"categorifying the natural numbers\" a bit more precise.
+Now, let me make this idea of "categorifying the natural numbers" a bit more precise.
 Let FinSet stand for the category whose objects are finite sets and whose morphisms are functions between these.
-If we
-\"decategorify\" this category by forming the set of isomorphism classes of objects, we get N, the natural numbers.
+If we "decategorify" this category by forming the set of isomorphism classes of objects, we get N, the natural numbers.

 All the basic arithmetic operations on N come from operations on FinSet.
-I\'ve already noted how addition comes from disjoint union.
-Disjoint union is a special case of what category theorists call the
-\"coproduct\", which makes sense for a bunch of categories - see
-\"[week99](week99.html)\" for the general definition.
-Similarly, multiplication comes from the Cartesian product of finite sets, which is a special case of what category theorists call the \"product\".
+I've already noted how addition comes from disjoint union.
+Disjoint union is a special case of what category theorists call the "coproduct", which makes sense for a bunch of categories - see "[week99](week99.html)" for the general definition.
+Similarly, multiplication comes from the Cartesian product of finite sets, which is a special case of what category theorists call the "product".
 To get the definition of a product, you just take the definition of a coproduct and turn all the arrows around.
 There are also nice category-theoretic interpretations of the numbers 0 and 1, and all the basic laws 0, 1,